 Then, recently, I came across this very simple recipe.
-Assuming this technique was just too easy to produce great results, I didn't even mention the recipe "experiment" before I served them.
+Assuming this technique was just "too easy" to produce great results, I didn't even mention the recipe "experiment" before I served them to Hubby.

 After about the third french fry, picky-picky hubby offered this unsolicited critique: "these fries are REALLY good"...
 I knew I had a winner.
 I will definitely be using this super easy method the next time we decide to treat ourselves to some fries.

-2 pounds of Russet potatoes (make sure they are Russet's)
+2 pounds of Russet potatoes (make sure they are Russet potatoes)

 2 tablespoons corn starch

 Slice the potatoes into shoestring size pieces, trying to make them as even as possible.
 Rinse the cut potatoes thoroughly and put them in a big bowl of plain cold water in the fridge until dinner time (at least an hour, but overnight is even better).

 Take the potatoes out of the cold water and lay them on an absorbent towel, blotting most of the water off.
 Coat the potatoes lightly with the cornstarch and shake off the excess.
 Let them air dry on a baking rack while the peanut oil heats up to 375°.

 A WORD ABOUT THE OIL: You will get the best french fries using peanut oil; it has a high scorch level and tastes great.
 You can also use regular vegetable oil, but avoid Canola oil.
 Canola oil tastes a little "off" if you bring it up to 375 degrees.
 I was surprised what a difference peanut oil makes.